jdevfullstack/github-stats-guide/README.md

 The simple rule is try to reach out: follow others that will follow you back and for those who followed you, follow them back.
-The chances are high if you follow those who are willing to follow others too, even though they are not actually famous or their profile is not even good or they have also that kind of initiative.
+The chances are high if you follow those who are willing to follow others too.
+My example is myself, I
+am not even a famous, but I already have more than 1k followers.
 Even though the weight is just .45, you still need audience for your projects.